 - Protect your eyes from the sun and wind with large sunglasses.

 - Take nutritional supplements containing essential fatty acids.

 If you are experiencing symptoms of dry eye syndrome, visit an ophthalmologist to avoid long-term damage.
 With a little help, you can protect your eyes and enjoy long-lasting comfort.

-Are you looking for an ophthalmologist in southwest Missouri?
-Visit one of our experienced ophthalmologists at Heffington’s.
+Are you looking for an optometrist in southwest Missouri?
+Visit one of our experienced optometrists at Heffington’s.
 Since 1975, the Heffington family has been assisting the Springfield community with top-quality eye care and affordable eyeglasses and contacts.
 One of the unique features of our family-owned business is that we manufacture lenses at our own laboratory, giving us total control over the service and pricing, and we’re happy to pass our savings on to you.
-To learn more about our products and services, please get in touch with us online, send an e-mail to email@example.com, or give us a call at 417-869-3937 (Optiland location) or 417-882-3937 (House of Vision location).
+To learn more about our products and services, please get in touch with us online, send an e-mail to firstname.lastname@example.org, or give us a call at 417-869-3937 (Optiland location) or 417-882-3937 (House of Vision location).
 We look forward to hearing from you!